minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 ## Effect on ABI stability

 The ABI between an function with an untyped throws and one that uses typed throws will be different, so that typed throws can benefit from knowing the precise type.
-For most of the standard library changes, an actual ABI break can be avoided because the implementations can make use of [`@backDeploy`](https://github.com/apple/swift-evolution/blob/main/proposals/0376-function-back-deployment.md).
-However, the suggested change to `AsyncIteratorProtocol` might not be able to be made in a manner that does not break ABI stability.

 ## Effect on API resilience